WebCastr/WebCastr/README.md

 ## License

-WebCaster is licensed under the [GNU General Public License (GPL) version 3.0](https://github.com/gmasquelier59/WebCaster/blob/main/LICENSE).
+WebCastr is licensed under the [GNU General Public License (GPL) version 3.0](https://github.com/gmasquelier59/WebCastr/blob/main/LICENSE).
 This project is free and open-source software, and pull requests are always welcome.